VenkatRamaraju/flowcast/README.md

   - `held-out-keys.json` — S3 CSV keys reserved for evaluation.
   - `model-categorical.ubj` — trained booster; required for `/predict` and live endpoints.
 Not shipped in the repo snapshot.

-- **`artifacts/nn/`** (optional PyTorch baseline)
+- **`artifacts/nn/`** (experimental PyTorch model)
-  - `nn-model.pt` — best state dict when training improves validation MAE.
+  - `nn-model.pt` — best PyTorch state dict when training improves validation MAE.
-  - `nn-model-best.json` — best validation MAE and epoch for that checkpoint.
+  - `nn-model-best.json` — best validation MAE, epoch, and checkpoint version.
+  - `station-categories.json` — station ID vocabulary used by the embedding layer.
+  - `normalization-stats.json` — mean/std values used to z-score numeric inputs.

 `src/data/predicthq.py` can export nearby PredictHQ events to `artifacts/predicthq_events.json`, but the current model feature list in `src/model/xgboost/model.py` does not include event-derived fields.

 ## Model Training Process and Results

-Training is implemented in `src/model/xgboost/model.py`.
+The default model is implemented in `src/model/xgboost/model.py`.
 The pipeline reads mixed CSV parts from the `lyft-training-data-mixed` S3 bucket, validates that each file contains the expected model columns, normalizes station IDs, drops rows with integer-only station IDs, and trains an XGBoost regressor with native categorical support for `station_id`.

 The training split is defined in code: